MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

     ![Todo app running in the browser](./media/node-howto-e2e/browse-app.png)

+    > [!NOTE]
-    **Note:** It may take few minutes to load app the first time as App Service has to pull the Docker image from DockerHub and then start it.
+    > It may take few minutes to load app the first time as App Service has to pull the Docker image from DockerHub and then start it.

 At this point, you've just deployed and run the todo app.